A Relation between One-Loop Amplitudes of Closed and Open Strings (One-Loop KLT Relation)

 Let us summarize our results so far.
 Eq. \final\ enables us to express the complex torus integral \need\ over $z_t$ in terms two real integrations each along one cylinder boundary.
 This promotion can be illustrated by representing the torus $\Tc$ as doubled surface $\Tc=\Si_-\cup\Si_+$ with the two cylinders $\Si_-,\Si_+$, cf. Fig.~4. \iifig\Soistes{Deforming the $\pm \Im(z_t)$ axes to the $\Re(z_t)$ axis}{in the torus represented as doubled surface $\Tc=\Si_-\cup\Si_+$.}{\epsfxsize=0.6\hsize\epsfbox{Soistes.eps}}

 After splitting the complex torus coordinate as \sig\ the $\sigma^2_t=\Im(z_t)$--integration is deformed to be aligned to $\sigma^1_t=\Re(z_t)$ yielding the real integration variable $\xi_t$.
 Simultaneously, the $\Im(\bar z_t)$--integration is deformed to be aligned to $\Re(z_t)$ yielding the real integration variable $\eta_t$.
-For both edges $C_+$ and $C_-$ the real integrations $\xi_t$ and $\eta_t$ describe (iterated) integrals along the boundaries of two separate cylinders, respectively, cf. also Fig.~7.
+For both edges $C_+$ and $C_-$ the real integrations $\xi_t$ and $\eta_t$ describe (iterated) integrals along two distinct cylinder boundaries, respectively, cf. also Fig.~6.
 Hence, the dependence on the complex closed string coordinate $z_t$ has been converted into contributions from a pair of open strings.
 Eq. \final\ derives from \Contour\ which in turn follows by considering the contour \Cauchy\ in the complex $\sigma^2_t$--plane.

 \subsec{Multi--dimensional complex torus integrations}

 The expression \Relevant\ is holomorphic in all $n$ coordinates $\sigma_t^2,\; t\!=\!1,\ldots,n$.
 In the previous subsection we have exhibited how one complex closed string coordinate $z_t$ is converted into a pair of two real open string positions by means of considering a closed contour in the complex $\sigma^2_t$--plane and applying Cauchy's theorem resulting in the relation~\final.
 Now the task is to integrate all closed string coordinates $z_t$ over the full torus~$\Tc$, i.e. to perform \eqn\Need{ \lf(\prod_{t=1}^{n}\int_{\Tc}d^2z_t\ri)\ I(\{z_s,\bar z_s\};\ell)=\lf(\prod_{t=1}^{n}\int_0^1d\sigma^1_t\int\limits_{-\tau_2/2}^{\tau_2/2}d\sigma^2_t\ri)\ I(\{\sigma^1_s,\sigma^2_s\},\ell)\ ,} with the integrands \relevant\ and \Relevant, respectively.